interface-ui/interface-ui/docs/langs/en/components/message.md

 ## Manual shutdown

-Use the 'actionEvent' function to manually close.
+The `action` attribute can be used to customize the close button for manual closure, and `actionEvent` is the callback event for the close button.

 <demo src="../../../example/message/action.vue" />

 ## Attributes

-The attribute of `Alert` can be used for Message, providing a more flexible way to use it, I won't go into detail here.
+The properties of the [`Alert`](./alert.md) component are applicable to the Message component; no further details are provided here.

 <table-block type="propsEn" :data="props" />